Danack/Bastion/doc/source/intro.rst

 .. rubric::  Shedloads faster

-Because you will only have a small subset of packages in your repository compared to Packagist, Compposer has a much easier time resolving the dependencies required by your projects; this means no more long waits for Composer to figure out which packages to install.
+Because you will only have a small subset of packages in your repository compared to Packagist, Composer has a much easier time resolving the dependencies required by your projects; this means no more long waits for Composer to figure out which packages to install.

 Additionally, the download of the packages should be a lot faster, if you can host the Satis repository in your office, as well as having it in your data-centre, close to where your deploy applications.